-A Winter Adventure in the Canadian North — The Best Place on Earth to See the Aurora Borealis
+A Winter Adventure in Churchill, Canada — The Best Place on Earth to See the Aurora Borealis!

-- Discover the traditions of northern Native peoples on an array of winter activities in and around Churchill
+- Discover the traditions of northern First Nations peoples on an array of winter activities in and around Churchill

-You’ll Find No Better Way to Witness the Wonder of the Aurora
+The Best Way to Witness the Wonder of the Aurora!

 - The Best Place — and the Best Time — to See the Northern Lights